Cyclin-dependent kinase 4: Cancer

-Mutations in this gene as well as in its related proteins including D-type cyclins, p16(INK4a), CDKN2A and Rb were all found to be associated with tumorigenesis of a variety of cancers.
+Mutations in the CDK4 gene as well as in its related proteins including D-type cyclins, p16(INK4a), CDKN2A and Rb were all found to be associated with tumorigenesis of a variety of cancers, including sarcomas, gliomas, lymphomas and tumors of the mammary gland.
 One specific point mutation of CDK4 (R24C) was first identified in melanoma patients.
 This mutation was introduced also in animal models and its role as a cancer driver oncogene was studied thoroughly.
 Nowadays, deregulated CDK4 is considered to be a potential therapeutic target in some cancer types and various CDK4 inhibitors are being tested for cancer treatment in clinical trials.
 Multiple polyadenylation sites of this gene have been reported.